Dr34msHunt3r/dotd/README.md

 2) Run the project on the emulator:
    -open project in Android Studio,
    -turn on device emulator from AVD Manager,
    -run application by pushing button(green arrow) Run 'main.dart'
+## Up to date
+Very basic version is ready to use.
+Now you can add recipes, update them, delete and read!

-### Structure Plan (TODO)
+### My Plan (TODO)

-1. Main screens:
-   a) Home screen with recipeList home.dart,
-   b) Details screen after tap on recipe from the list details.dart,
-   c) Edit recipe screen accessible from Details screen (contains delete option),
-   d) Add recipe screen accessible from home.dart from adding card,
-   e) Settings screen accessible from home.dart screen from AppBar.
+1. Add a photo of meals to recipe
+2. Add ingridients list (nested data)